Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 \subsubsection{The Binary Counter Turing Machine}

 The Turing Machine tape in our construction will be composed of two tracks.
 The {\em work track} will be stored in Track $5$ and will hold the contents of the work tape, each symbol of which comes from a set $\Sigma$.
 The {\em witness track} will be stored in Track $6$ in the construction and contains a read-only binary witness.
 Therefore the set of tape symbols $\Gamma$ is actually $\Sigma \times \{0, 1\}$.
 It will be convenient to separate the two tracks in describing a Turing Machine configuration.
-Thus if $x$ and $w$ are two binary strings, the input $(x,w)$ has $w$ on the witness track and input $x$ followed by blank ($\#$) symbols on the work track.
-The the left-most bits of $x$ and $w$ are vertically aligned.
-The initial configuration on input $(x,w)$ has the head pointing to the leftmost bit of $x$ and $y$ in the start state $q_0$.
+Thus if $x$ and $\myw$ are two binary strings, the input $(x,\myw)$ has $\myw$ on the witness track and input $x$ followed by blank ($\#$) symbols on the work track.
+The the left-most bits of $x$ and $\myw$ are vertically aligned.
+The initial configuration on input $(x,\myw)$ has the head pointing to the leftmost bit of $x$ and $\myw$ in the start state $q_0$.
 The Binary Counter Turing Machine $M_{BC}$ is unaffected by the contents of the witness track (Track $6$), so we will only describe its behavior in terms of the contents of Track $5$.

-We assume that $M_{BC}$ begins each iteration in state $q_0$ at the left end of a binary string whose right-most bit is $1$.
-The binary string can be interpreted as a binary number in reverse.
-If $x$ is a binary string, then we interpret the string as representing the number $x^R$ in binary.
+We assume that $M_{BC}$ begins each increment operation in state $q_0$ at the left end of a binary string whose right-most bit is $1$.
+If $x$ is a binary string, then we interpret the string as representing the number $x^R$ in binary, where $x^R$ is the reverse of $x$.
 The Turing Machine executes an increment loop, and finishes in state $q_f$, back in the starting location, with a string $x'$ written on the tape.
 The value of $(x')^R$ is the value of $x^R$ plus $1$.
 Note that the condition that the binary string $x'$ ends in $1$ will be maintained.
 In the construction, the starting configuration will have the string $1$ on the tape, followed by $\#$ symbols, with the head in state $q_0$, pointing to the $1$.
 The transition rules for $M_{BC}$ are given in Figure \ref{fig:MBCrules}.
 The pseudo-code for $M_{BC}$ is given in Figure \ref{fig:MBCpseudo}.

-\begin{lemma} {\bf [Number of Steps for One Iteration of $M_{BC}$]} $M_{BC}$ is a normal-form reversible TM.
+\begin{lemma} {\bf [Number of Steps for One Increment Operation of $M_{BC}$]} $M_{BC}$ is a normal-form reversible TM.
 Let $x$ be a binary string ending in $1$.
 Let $l(x)$ denote the length of the maximal prefix of $x$ that is all $1$'s.
 The number of steps $M_{BC}$ takes to reach $q_f$ on input $x$ is $1$ if $l(x) = 0$ and is $2 l(x)+3$ if $l(x) > 1$. \end{lemma}

 \begin{proof} If $l(x) = 0$, then the leftmost bit of $x$ is $0$.
 In this case, $M_{BC}$ writes a $1$ and transitions to $q_f$ in the first step.

 If $l(x) > 1$, then $M_{BC}$ writes a $\#$ to mark its return location and moves right into state $q_1$.
 The head continues to move right until it reaches a $0$ or $\#$ symbol. ($l(x)$ steps so far.)
 It writes a $\#$ as a placeholder for the $0$ or $\#$ and moves right.
 (One more step.)
 The new state will be $q_2$ or $q_3$ depending on whether it reached a $0$ or a $\#$.
 At this point, $q_2$ should be pointing to a $0$ or $1$ (since the rightmost bit is $1$) and $q_3$ should be pointing to a $\#$.
 It re-writes the same symbol and moves left to state $q_4$.
 (One more step.)
 The current symbol should be $\#$ because it holds the place holder for the $0$ or $\#$.
 It replaces the $\#$ with a $1$ and continues to move left past all the $0$'s until the next $\#$ is reached. ($l(x)$ more steps.)
 This $\#$ symbol marks the location where it started.
 It replaces the $\#$ with a $0$ and transitions to $q_f$ (One more step).
 The total number of steps has been $2 l(x)+3$. \end{proof}